Idaho has difficulty trying to find contractor to build its execution firing range

 Robin Row, the only female death row inmate, was convicted of the 1992 arson deaths of her husband, son and daughter in Ada County.

-One high-profile accused killer who might join them is 30-year-old Bryan Kohlberger, who has been charged in connection to the stabbing deaths of four University of Idaho students: Ethan Chapin, 20, Xana Kernodle, 20, Madison Mogen, 21, and Kaylee Goncalves, 21.
+One high-profile accused killer who might join them is 30-year-old Kohberger, who has been charged in connection to the stabbing deaths of four University of Idaho students: Ethan Chapin, 20, Xana Kernodle, 20, Madison Mogen, 21, and Kaylee Goncalves, 21.

 On November 13, 2022, , Kohberger allegedly entered the home the three women shared around 4 a.m. and murdered the victims.
 Latah County Coroner Cathy Mabbutt told reporters each victim was stabbed with a large knife and there was “quite a bit of blood” at the crime scene.
 Police discovered the bodies on the victims’ beds, leading them to think they were asleep when they were attacked.